SMMT’s tenth International Automotive Summit provided a unique opportunity for discussion on the opportunities and challenges ahead for UK automotive.

 The UK – An International Perspective

-How do our trade partners view the UK, both as an opportunity for direct investment and a potential export market?
-Our panel will give insights into the views of governments from Europe, North America and Asia.
+Our panel discussed how our trade partners view the UK, both as an opportunity for direct investment and a potential export market.

 The Future of Border Logistics

 Tariffs, border controls, customs procedures and a host of administrative tasks are set to be revolutionised for both exporters and importers.
-Our panel of experts will explore the current state of negotiations and likely outcomes from a legal, technical and logistical perspective.
+Our panel of experts explored the current state of negotiations and likely outcomes from a legal, technical and logistical perspective.

 For any queries or for information on sponsorship opportunities, please email email@example.com.